 Looking at one side of the comparison will automatically make you aware of the other side.
 Let us share those fundamentals which are important to be followed while designing mobile app interfaces.

 1. Remember, we do not have a mouse to use on a mobile screen

-One of the basic and most important difference between a mobile app design and a website layout is that you can not have any such element on a mobile screen which might require a mouse click.
+One of the basic and most important differences between a mobile app design and a website layout is that you can not have any such element on a mobile screen that might require a mouse click.
 Focus on the fact as to how can you make it easy for a user to press any button and well test it before releasing it for public use.